paulbradshaw/commandline/README.md

-# Notes on using command line within Terminal on a Mac
+# Notes on using command line (Terminal on a Mac/Linux, PowerShell on Windows)

 Command line is a way of navigating files on your computer, and doing things with them.
 In this repo I'll add notes about various useful techniques for journalists using the command line.